SCECcode/pycsep/docs/concepts/forecasts.rst

 The coordinates (LON, LAT, DEPTH, MAG) describe the independent space-magnitude region of the forecast.
 The lower coordinates are inclusive and the upper coordinates are exclusive.
 Rates are incremental within the magnitude range defined by [MAG_0, MAG_1).
-The FLAG is a legacy value from CSEP testing centers and has no current use within PyCSEP.
-This value can be set to 1 for all forecasts.
+The FLAG is a legacy value from CSEP testing centers that indicates whether a spatial cell should be considered by the forecast.
+Currently, the implementation does not allow for individual space-magnitude cells to be flagged.
+Thus, if a spatial cell is flagged then all corresponding magnitude cells are flagged.

 .. note::
     PyCSEP only supports regions that have a thickness of one layer.
 In the future, we plan to support more complex regions